 You’ll need a rotary cutter to cut the fabric.
 I would recommend a 45mm — not that I really know yet, but from my research and reading that seems to be the one to get.
 You can get one of these from any one of the following places.
 I am totally a comparison shopper because I always want to try and get the best deal, so compare away!

-- Rotary Cutters on Craftsy — here or here or here
+- Rotary Cutters on Craftsy (now Bluprint) — here or here or here

 - Rotary Cutters on Amazon — here or here or here